00Martin/ArchInstall/README.md

 - Gnome

-This install needs post work for a fully installed setup.
-It is not documented here because it is where the install becomes personalized to you.
-Thanks to this script you should have a good base to install your favorite software.
+Thanks to this script you should have a good base to install your favorite software but I would recommend against executing the file without changes since the script is designed for my configuration.
-Keep in mind that with this kind of install you could encounter issues specific to your hardware, this is something you will have to troubleshoot yourself and can at times require advanced knowledge.
+Keep in mind that with this kind of install you could encounter issues specific to your hardware, this is something you will have to troubleshoot yourself and could require advanced knowledge.

 HOW TO USE :